dbabbs/hls-xyz-twilio-chatbot/index.md

 *Duration is 3 min*

-We recently announced our partnership with the Greater Chicago Food Depository (GCFD) to build a location-aware chatbot to help clients of GCFD (individuals who visit GCFD food pantries) find nearby food pantries.
+We recently partnered with the Greater Chicago Food Depository (GCFD) to build a location-aware chatbot that helps those in need find nearby food pantries.
+The way the chatbot works is:

 The bot works as such: